EOSIO/ual-authenticator-walkthrough/README.md

  <img src="./assets/ual-screenshot.png" alt="ual screenshot" width="400">

+*All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.*

 ## Contribution
 Check out the [Contributing](./CONTRIBUTING.md) guide and please adhere to the [Code of Conduct](./CONTRIBUTING.md#Conduct)